-We currently see over 28,000 clients daily, and over 32 million women and girls worldwide use a method of contraception provided by us.
-Last year, our global services prevented 13.4 million unintended pregnancies, 5.6 million unsafe abortions and 35,000 maternal deaths.
+We currently see over 28,000 clients daily, and over 35 million people worldwide use a method of contraception provided by us.
+Last year, our global services prevented 14.6 million unintended pregnancies, 7.2 million unsafe abortions and 42,600 maternal deaths.
 But our work is far from over.

-In 2021, we changed our name to MSI Asia Pacific – a new name to represent the region where we work and in line with MSI Reproductive Choices global partnership.
+In 2021, we changed our name to MSI Asia Pacific – a new name to represent the region where we are based and in line with MSI Reproductive Choices global partnership.